trial-pyth/Automatic-Team-Generator/README.md

 # Python Tkinter OOP
-GUI application for creating 2 teams of equal strength
+This is a GUI application for creating 2 teams of equal strength

-* Register at the website for applying to join the club
+* Choose the available players to create two teams
-* Choose a position (mandatory).
+* Creates two teams of nearly equal strength
-* Players strength will be determined after playing once
+* If not satisified, clear and attempt again

 ![gui-gfc](https://github.com/trial-pyth/foot-team/blob/main/gfctrial.jpg)